*Masks are optional for therapist and clients.*

 Can I still belly bind if I have a c-section?
 You can still receive belly binding if you have a c-section.
 We will wait until 4 – 6 weeks postpartum, based on your healing and recovery.
 The belly bind still has many benefits within the first two months.

 Can I still belly bind if I have a miscarriage or still-birth?
 You can still receive belly binding if either of these situations occurs, and in fact, the belly bind will speed your emotional as well as physical healing.
 Contact me for special bereavement pricing.

 Other Frequently asked questions

-Late clients: If a client is running late, they will get up to 5 extra minutes to make up for being late but that is all the extra time they will get.
+Late clients: if a client is running late they will get whatever remaining time is left for their scheduled session.
 Arriving 5 minutes early each time will allow for you to get your full session.
-New clients have a built-in buffer to fill out paperwork and verbal intake but tardiness on the part of the client will still result in loss of massage time.
 If the therapist is running behind no loss of time will be applied to the clients’ session.

 What if I go into labor and have to cancel my appt?
 There is no fee for last minute cancellation due to going into labor but I do ask you give as much notice as possible.

 What is required in order to reserve my appointment?
 Your full name, email address, mobile number, I also appreciate if you tell me how many weeks pregnant or postpartum you are if booking online, and whether your pregnancy is low- or high-risk (and if high risk, for what reason).